symera/TexPortable/README.md

   The template (`Documents/Template/Template.tex`) can be adapted to your needs if required.
   The template folder can be deleted or renamed if you want to open the last opened document when starting TexPortable.

-* Why will TexPortable.exe be recognized as an infected file and what can I do about this?
+* Why is `TexPortable.exe` detected as infected and what can I do about it?
-  The executable file `TexPortable.exe` is based on a script written and compiled with AutoHotkey.
-Some Antivirus applications don't trust AutoHotkey scripts in general.
-Here are two ways to make sure it's not harmful:
+  The executable file `TexPortable.exe` is based on a script written with AutoHotkey.
+Some antivirus programs don't trust AutoHotkey scripts in general.
+There are two ways to ensure that the file is not harmful:
-  * the easiest way is to compare the hash value of the file and look it up on (or compare it to) sites like [virustotal].
-You can calculate the hash (with [Multihasher](http://www.abelhadigital.com/multihasher) for example) or even [upload](https://www.virustotal.com/) the file yourself.
+  * the easy way is to compare the hash values.
+See [virustotal] for the analysis of the TexPortable Launcher.
-  * the "hard" way: I've published a [page](setup.md) with further explanations regarding the script.
-This way you can compile the source code by yourself.
-It's public and available [here](ahk/TexPortable.ahk).
-You need [AutoHotkey](http://www.autohotkey.com/) in order to compile the source code.
+  * the "difficult" way would be to compile the [source code](ahk/TexPortable.ahk) yourself using [AutoHotkey](http://www.autohotkey.com/).

 * My system refuses to run texmaker.exe, how can I solve this?
   If you are using a 32-bit Windows, you can replace Texmaker with a previous version (<= 4.4.1) or use the obsolete TexPortable 1.2 (2015-02-04) (which is not recommended).